leancodepl/ts-routes/README.md

 })}`;
 ```

-The above segment defines a path which expects a `productId` URL param and an optional `details` URL param.
+The above segment defines a path which expects the `productId` URL param and the optional `details` URL param.

-When creating a route query strings can be passed in a second argument:
+When creating a route query strings can be passed in the second argument:

 ```js
 routes.products(